akbarilmnn/nix-dotfiles/README.md

-# a more organized dotfiles.
+# a more organized dotfiles using nix package manager and home-manager.